chicio/chicio.github.io/_posts/2018-03-02-code-review-whats-it-is-and-why-it-is-important.md

 You may wonder now what is also a coding dojo.
 So again, here we are with another [definition](http://codingdojo.org/WhatIsCodingDojo/ "coding dojo") :bowtie::

 > A Coding Dojo is a meeting where a bunch of coders get together to work on a programming challenge.
-They are there have fun and to engage in DeliberatePractice in order to improve their skills.
+They have fun and they engage in order to improve their skills.

 During the dojo that I attended with Angelo we tried to resolve the [Minesweeper problem](http://codingdojo.org/kata/Minesweeper/ "Minesweeper").
-Basically we had to write an automatic Minesweeper resolver (do you remember the Windows one? :heart_eyes:).
+Basically we had to write an automatic Minesweeper resolver (do you remember the Windows game? :heart_eyes:).
 At the end of the dojo we didn't complete the task, so I decided to try to solve it in another way.
 I developed a complete command line version of a Minesweeper resolver and let Angelo do the code review of my implementation.
 In this way I can show you the power of code review :neckbeard: (and last but not least how much meticulous is Angelo